leo-editor/leo-editor/leo/doc/importers.md

 Stage 4, **`i.check`**, performs perfect import checks.
 The rst and markdown importers disable this check by defining do-nothing overrides of i.check.

-The following sections discuss `i.gen_lines` and the line-oriented API.
-This API simplifies the code and eliminates a huge performance bug.
+The following sections discuss `i.gen_lines`, the line-oriented API, and how importers indent lines properly.
 ##i.gen lines & helpers
 **`i.gen_lines`** is the first stage of the pipeline.
 It allocates lines from the input file to outline nodes, creating those nodes as needed.
 Several importers override this method, or its helpers.
 These helpers are important, but they won't be discussed here.
 If you're interested, consult the source code.